Tour de France 2024: Stage-by-Stage Guide

 Read about Stage 3 Tour de France 2024.

-Stage 4 of the 2024 Tour de France is a 138km mountain stage from Pinerolo to Valloire.
+Stage 4 of the 2024 Tour de France is a 139.6km mountain stage from Pinerolo to Valloire.

-It sees the race head to Sestriere before going over the Col de Montgenèvre to leave the Grand Départ in Italy behind and cross into France.
+It sees the race head to Sestriere before going over the Col de Montgenèvre, where it leaves the Italian Grand Départ behind and crosses into France.

 Read about Stage 4 Tour de France 2024.

 Today sees the race leave the Alps via Chambéry and head up the Rhône valley.
-The Côte de l'Huis is the last categorised climb, and nothing should prevent a bunch sprint in Saint-Vulbas.
+The Côte de l'Huis is the last categorised climb, and nothing should prevent a bunch sprint in the glamorous surroundings of an industrial estate near Saint-Vulbas.

 Read about Stage 5 Tour de France 2024.

-Stage 6 of the Tour de France 2024 is a 163km flat stage from Mâcon to Dijon.
+Stage 6 of the Tour de France 2024 is a 163.5km flat stage from Mâcon to Dijon.

 There may well be a breakaway on Stage 6, but the sprinters' teams will want to catch it and contest the 800m straight to the finish line in Dijon.